lonerapier/lonerapier.github.io/content/thoughts/kzg-commitments.md

 ### Proof Evaluation

 We need a mechanism so that prover could verify its commitment on the polynomial and this is done through *evaluations* on the polynomial $p(X)$.
-Evaluation is done at a point $z$ and the claimed is valued $p(z)$ is verified by the verifier.
+Evaluation is done at a point $z$ and the claimed value $p(z)$ is verified by the verifier.

 Now, a value $z$ is chosen such that $p(z) = y$.
 This means that $p(X)-y$ should have a factor $X-z$.
 So, a quotient polynomial $q(X) = \frac{p(X) - y}{X-z}$ is computed and the evaluation proof becomes,